 The Institute sponsors major conferences and smaller gatherings for Members of the U.S. Congress and their staffers, all devoted to examining important policy issues and strategic planning.

-• Republican Member of Congress Annual Legislative Planning Retreat+
+• Republican Member of Congress Annual Legislative Planning Conference+

-Since 1987, the Congressional Institute has sponsored the annual Republican Members’ planning retreat to give lawmakers a chance to strategize for the upcoming legislative year.
+Since 1987, the Congressional Institute has sponsored the annual Republican Members’ planning conference to give lawmakers a chance to strategize for the upcoming legislative year.

 These planning meetings create an opportunity for Republican Members to develop better working relationships with their colleagues, hear from private and public sector speakers, learn about new and emerging technologies, discuss national issues and exchange ideas.
 Each year, the Congressional Institute invites keynote speakers who present big ideas for solving problems or who have inspirational stories to share with Members of Congress.